xXG0DLessXx/shapes-inc-telegram-bot/README.md

 You'll need to create the following `.env` files in the project root:

 **a) `common.env` (for shared settings):**
 Create this file and populate it with settings common to all bot instances.
-See `env.example` for all possible variables.
+See `example.env` for all possible variables.

 ```ini
 # common.env